 This is when someone chooses “Copy Image Address” for an image hosted on your site and includes this source URL in his resource.
-This is usually due to the careless work of content thieves but can lead to additional workload if a thief shares a link to his site on major social networking sites such as Facebook or Reddit.
+This is usually due to the careless work of content thieves but can lead to an additional workload if a thief shares a link to his site on major social networking sites such as Facebook or Reddit.
 Obviously, your server will suffer from it.
 Many providers offer very good protection against hotlinking.

 Despite being so useful, there are categories of websites that will benefit the most when using them.